Common Furnace Issues

 Check outside to make sure there are no visabile obstructions at the opening of the pipe.
 Remove any debris.
 You will then need to turn the furnace switch off.
 Wait for 10 seconds and then turn it back on.
 Note: The furnace switch usually looks like a regular light switch and is located on or near the side of the furnace.
 If your furnace doesn't have a shutoff switch, you can also reset it by shutting off the furnace breaker for 10 seconds.

-A dirty air filter can restrict airflow and cause ice to form on the indoor coil.
-This can make your air conditioner totally ineffective.
+A dirty air filter can restrict airflow, causing the heat exchanger and blower motor to overheat.
+This can shorten the life of your equipment and possibly leave you without heat.
 If you have a 1" filter, a good rule of thumb is to change it on the first day of each month.